-Basis risk is the market risk mismatch between a position in the spot asset and the corresponding futures contract.
-The effectiveness of CVR's derivative strategies is dependent upon the correlation of the price index utilized for the hedging activity and the cash or spot price of the physical commodity for which price risk is being mitigated.
-Basis risk can exist due to several factors, including time or location differences between the derivative instrument and the underlying physical commodity.
-CVR's selection of the appropriate index to utilize in a hedging strategy is a prime consideration in its basis risk exposure.
+The effectiveness of our Energy segment's derivative strategies is dependent upon the correlation of the price index utilized for the hedging activity and the cash or spot price of the physical commodity for which price risk is being mitigated.
+Basis risk is a term our Energy segment uses to define that relationship.
+Basis risk can exist due to several factors including time or location differences between the derivative instrument and the underlying physical commodity.
+The selection of the appropriate index to utilize in a hedging strategy is a prime consideration in our Energy segment's basis risk exposure.